daniel-kun/kube-alive/README.md

 # Kubernetes: It's alive!

 You can find a dashboard with experiments with Kubernetes (k8s) to observe it's behaviour in real scenarios in this project.
-You should have a k8s cluster up and running on amd64 or arm32v7 to deploy the tools from this repository.
+You should have a k8s cluster up and running to deploy the tools from this repository.

-I used a Raspberry Pi cluster with five nodes and set them up as described by Scott Hanselman here: https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx.
-Or you can simply use a [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) on your local development box.
+## Tested platforms

+kube-alive is tested on the following platforms, with Kubernetes version 1.8 and 1.9:

+- Minikube (see [official guide] (https://kubernetes.io/docs/getting-started-guides/minikube/).)
+- Bare metal on a Raspberry Pi 3 cluster (see [a guide by Scott Hanselman] (https://www.hanselman.com/blog/HowToBuildAKubernetesClusterWithARMRaspberryPiThenRunNETCoreOnOpenFaas.aspx).)
+- Microsoft Azure Container Service AKS (see [official guide](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes#using-azure-container-service-aks).)
+- Google Kubernetes Engine GKE (see [official guide](https://cloud.google.com/kubernetes-engine/docs/quickstart).)

 ## Deployment

+*Prerequisites:*
-*Prerequisites:* You need to have `kubectl` installed and configured to point at a running cluster that you have admin access to.
-Supported CPU architectures are amd64 and arm32v7.
-It's tested on Kubernetes 1.9.1 on ubuntu on amd64 and raspbian on Raspberry Pis.
-You can even get this running on Windows by using minikube and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu.
+* You need to have `kubectl` installed and configured to point at a running cluster that you have admin access to.
+* If you are running on Google Kubernetes Engine, your default account does not have the privilege to grant more privileges.
+To circumvent this, you can grant yourself cluster-admin rights: `kubectl create clusterrolebinding root-cluster-admin-binding --clusterrole=cluster-admin --user=<your-google-mail-address>`

 You can deploy kube-alive to your local cluster with this single command: